mannuelf/editable-profile/README.md

 Editable Profile project for Spark Networks.

-This is a mono repository containing two application.
+This is a mono repository containing two applications.
+Each application has it own Dockerfile which the docker compose yaml file uses to build the images, you will use `make` commands to do so.

 1. client
 2. api